brycebanton/SpaceX-Data-Analysis/README.md

 ### Welcome!
 This is a Data Engineering project that pulls some SpaceX Data using api calls via Python!

 #### To Note:
 When doing analysis of this data and looking at what columns there are, I found it to be lacking substance.
-With what I have, I demonstrated my Data Engineering skills, data analysis, and showed that I can write intermediate SQL (may not be complex due to the data I had)
+With what I have, I demonstrated my Data Engineering skills, data analysis, and showed that I can write intermediate SQL (may not be complex due to the data I had).
+I've commented throughout this notebook on analysis summary and next steps I would like to do for this project.

 ### About:
 This analysis covers API pulls via JSON, Data Wrangling (Processing), DDL creation using SQLite3 in Python, and SQL executables commands for data analysis.